 - Arts and Music, Science

 - This paper should be of interest to anyone who wishes to see how algebraic properties arising in different branches of pure mathematics can be described using the unifying concepts of a group and a ring.
 Students who wish to pursue their interests in algebra should take this paper as a foundation to more advanced papers in the theory of groups, Galois Theory, rings, modules and algebras.

 - Teaching staff

 - Paper Structure

-- Groups; subgroups; homomorphism and isomorphism; cosets and normal subgroups; quotient groups; Lagrange's theorem; group actions
+- Groups; subgroups; homomorphism and isomorphism; cosets and normal subgroups; quotient groups; Lagrange’s theorem.

-- Rings; subrings; integral domains; matrix rings; polynomial rings; homomorphism and isomorphism; ideals; quotient rings; The Chinese Remainder theorem
+- Rings; subrings; homomorphism and isomorphism; ideals; quotient rings; integral domains; fields; polynomial rings; factorisation in rings.

 - Teaching Arrangements

 Five lectures per fortnight and one weekly tutorial.

-- Strongly recommended text: Abstract Algebra, third edition by David S. Dummit and Richard M. Foote; Contemporary Abstract Algebra, eighth edition by Joseph A. Gallian.
+Recommended texts: Abstract Algebra, third edition by David S. Dummit and Richard M. Foote; Contemporary Abstract Algebra, eighth edition by Joseph A. Gallian.